TashaSpohr/Dipole-Spectrometer/README.md

 p/I is then calculated.
 This gives the first major result.

 The folder "TrafoMatrix" contains the calculations for the transformation matrix.
-For that, the 3D field from earlier is implemented
+For that, the 3D field from earlier is implemented into the file given in that folder.
+The transformation matrix is first calculated using characteristical matrices, then the propagation of the electron bunch is shown in phase space.
+The transformation matrix is then fitted.

+The fitted matrix needs to be copied into the file in the "calculations" folder.
+From there, the quadrupole magnet refinement is carried out.